 Interleaving also has some elements of spreading learning out, but it’s less about the time lags, more about the juxtaposition of two related topics within a single learning session.

-Difference between interleaving and spacing
+Infographic explaining the difference between interleaving and spacing

 I sometimes say that the calendar measures spacing, while the clock measures interleaving, because the focus of interleaving is so squarely on swapping between two topics within a single learning session.